Astraform Python provider proof path

 You can also point the harness at a running URL with --base-url http://localhost:8092.

-Register the remote domain in the runtime host
+Register the provider in the runtime host

 The registration model is configuration-driven.
 These are the actual property names used by the host.